apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

 <!---Humans can learn a new task without requiring huge task-specific supervised datasets. -->

 In recent years, the domains of computer vision and natural language processing(NLP) have witnessed the emergence of large-scale models.
 These models have a vast number of parameters and are pre-trained on huge datasets to acquire extensive knowledge across domains.
+This development has opened up new possibilities to explore the abilities of these models when few training data are available and without the need to update any of the model's parameters.
 <!--- I need to add a smooth transition here -->

 ![](images_report/lion_malamute.png)